-Everything on acid is nuts right?
+Anything on acid is nuts right?
 Jimi Hendrix is like Barack Obama… on acid; Thom Yorke's left eye is like Thom Yorke's right eye... on acid; rain is like a shower... on LOADS of acid!
-Etc. Well, we thought we’d do really scary things on acid, to see if that journalistic cliche had a point.
+Etc. Well we thought we’d do really scary things on acid, to see if that journalistic cliche had a point.
 This week: A druids' picnic!

 You have no idea how many people pitch us articles about druids.
-Almost the same amount that pitch us articles about gypsies—that's how many.
+Almost as many as pitch us gypsies; that's how many.
 Fortunately, the …On Acid! series lends new drama to lazy journalism and turns bad ideas into brilliant ones.

 And here he is again, after a short tube ride up to London's Primrose Hill, taking part in The Druid Order Autumn Equinox Ceremony.
 They were nice enough to let him hold that piece of rope, which really made his day.

-As we got on the tube, Ben was looking kind of nauseous and worried that everything was getting a bit weird.
-Fortunately, by the time we arrived in NW1, he said he felt much better, thanks to this ad, which he stared at for about 15 minutes.
+As we got on the tube, Ben was worried that everything was getting a bit weird and he was looking kind of nauseous.
+Fortunately, by the time we arrived in NW1, he said he felt much better, thanks to this advert – which he stared at for about 15 minutes, looking inspired.

-When we arrived, a group of 30 or so men and women were standing in a circle, wearing white robes, holding hands, and chanting.
+When we arrived, a group of thirty or so men and women were standing in a circle, wearing white robes, holding hands and chanting.
 Ben was immediately absorbed into the spectacle.

 Look at him.
 He looks so evil compared to the pagans.

-After half an hour or so of ceremonies, the druids descended Primrose Hill with Ben sauntering along behind.
+After half an hour or so of ceremonies, the druids descended Primrose Hill, Ben sauntering along behind.
 At this point he was certainly having fun, but I don't think he was feeling particularly spiritual.

 Surprisingly, the druids were totally into having a surly Frenchman tripping balls in the middle of their important religious ceremony.

-This woman thanked everyone (including Ben) for coming as we stood in the sacred circle, and she made a speech I couldn't really hear.
-At one point Ben turned around giggling and said, "That was such a boss trick."
-Later, when I asked him what he'd meant, he said he didn't even know what that meant.
+This woman thanked everyone (including Ben) for coming as we stood in this sacred circle, and she made a speech I couldn't really hear.
+At one point Ben turned round giggling and said, "That was such a boss trick."
+When I asked him what he'd meant later, he said he didn't even know what that meant.

-This is the guy Ben bonded most closely with.
-His face evidently gave off some great vibes.
+This is the guy Ben bonded most closely with, his face evidently giving off some great vibes.
 Apparently they just talked about smoking weed.

 Things got a little weird when Ben asked to touch this guy's staff, but he eventually obliged.
 "That was the best part of the day," Ben said.
 "It was the pointiest thing I've ever felt!"